Skip to content

 Exploitation

-Locating the upload interface
+Finding the upload

 Admin product management interface showing the product list

-Creating the malicious SVG
+Crafting the SVG

 <?xml version="1.0" encoding="UTF-8"?>